 Encourage Creative Thinking

-In teens’ art classes in Chicago, adolescents are encouraged to think creatively, a skill that will be of immense value long after they’ve left school.
-Out-of-the-box thinking is required in almost every life situation and teens who participate in art activities are more likely to find innovative solutions due to their solid grounding.
-Participating in an after-school arts program can also be a huge boost to college applications because colleges are always on the lookout for well-rounded individuals; even when not applying for performing arts institutions, students can still include portfolios featuring artistic endeavors that add great depth to any college application.
+In teens’ art classes, adolescents are encouraged to think creatively, a skill that will be immensely valuable for the rest of their lives.
+Out-of-the-box thinking is required in almost every real-world situation, and teens who participate in art activities are more likely to find innovative solutions due to their creative and introspective foundations.
+Participating in an after-school arts program can also be a huge boost when pursuing higher education because universities are always on the lookout for well-rounded individuals; even when not applying for performing arts institutions, students can still include portfolios featuring artistic endeavors that add great depth to any college application.

 Help Develop Fine Motor Skills

 In addition to the well-recognized mental and spiritual benefits, art-based afterschool activities for teenagers facilitate a great deal of physical growth and help hone fine motor skills.
 For example, drawing, sketching and painting help learners improve hand-eye coordination.
 Dance lessons are great for improving fitness, coordination, flexibility, and stamina.
-Martial arts programs such as taekwondo and hapkido lead to better physical fitness and ability to concentrate.
-In martial arts programs, students learn to focus on discipline, respect for others and self-control.
+Martial arts programs such as taekwondo and hapkido lead to better physical fitness and ability to concentrate – not to mention the value that comes from focusing on discipline, respect, and self-control.
 In photography classes, students sharpen vision and develop a keen eye for detail.
 No matter which medium calls out an adolescent, all artistic pursuits heavily involve coordination and focus that manifest themselves in developed fine motor skills.

 Help Nurture Talent and Passion